svetee/Module-9---Surfs-Up/README.md

 ## Summary
-I do not have access to see where W.Avy wants to install his new shop, and he should check for the following: • Gather data on airlines fill rate. • Gather data on hotels fill rate. • Run the same code for the years preceding 2017 for the same months of June and December, then plot the results into a line chart to see the evolution and the change of temperature.
+- Gather data on airlines fill rate.
+- Gather data on hotels fill rate.
+- Run the same code for the years preceding 2017 for the same months of June and December, then plot the results into a line chart to see the evolution and the change of temperature.
+- Analyze precipitation rates to see if there is a risk for flooding.
+- Look at hurricane weather forcasting data- for example high precipitation data and high wind speeds.